Resources

 ConstructionFile Sharing

 Construction teams receive survey data via Dropbox and SharePoint but can't open LAS or GeoTIFF files.
-Here's why generic tools fail and what spatial delivery looks like.
+Why generic tools fail — and what works.

 April 12, 2026